 Go to Network –WiFi

-Click the Add button to add two or more SSID WiFi network to add for guest wifi access.
+Click the Add button to add two or more SSID WiFi networks to add for guest wifi access.

-1: ESSID- Create the SSID name for Guest or any other you wish.
+1: ESSID- Create the SSID name for the Guest or any other you wish.

 2: Wireless Security- set the password for the new WIFI name (SSID).